MHNahib/MHNahib/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45px"> Here are some ideas to get you started:

 - 🔭 I’m currently working on Competitive Programming (CP)
-- 🌱 I’m currently learning Django & Flutter
+- 🌱 I’m currently learning Node.js & React
 - 👯 I’m looking to collaborate on any open source project
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything related to tech